Gahrz90/Gahrz90/README.md

 # 💫About Me :
 Hello!
 My name is Gianluca, i'm a web developer from Italy.
-I'm actually working on consolidating my coding skills as a full stack dev but i'm looking forward to move my first steps into devOps ASAP
+I'm actually working on consolidating my coding skills as a full stack dev but i'm looking forward to move my first steps into devOps ASAP.
 I'm a life long learner, always trying to go beyond my limits for reaching my goals.